robertoash/toca_dbt/toca_dbt/models/docs/descriptions.md

 Revenue of the product in USD.
 {% enddocs %}

-## Fact visits table
+## Fact telemetry table

-{% docs store_impressions %}
+{% docs store_impression_device_id %}
-Number of times the store was shown to the user.
+Unique identifier for a device that was shown the store.
 {% enddocs %}

-{% docs store_entries %}
+{% docs store_entry_device_id %}
-Number of times the user entered the store.
+Unique identifier for a device that entered the store.
-{% enddocs %}

-{% docs unique_sessions %}
-Number of unique sessions.
-{% enddocs %}

-{% docs recurring_store_entries %}
-Number of store entries made by a user after their last purchase.
-{% enddocs %}

-{% docs store_entry_conversion_rate %}
-Ratio of store entries to unique sessions.
 {% enddocs %}

 ## Retention over time table